oilstone/api-salesforce-integration/README.md

 Configure your Salesforce instance in `config/salesforce.php` and the provider will handle authentication and caching of access tokens.
 When the `debug` option is enabled each request and response is logged via Laravel's logger.
 Queries served from the cache are also logged with a `cache` flag so they can be distinguished from live requests.

-If the cache store supports tagging, query results are tagged by the Salesforce object name and, for single-record queries such as `find`, `getByKey` or `getRecord`, the record ID.
+If the cache store supports tagging, query results are tagged by the Salesforce object name.
+Collection queries receive an additional `<object>:findMany` tag while single-record queries are tagged with `<object>:findOne`.
+When fetching by ID the record tag `<object>:<id>` is also applied.
 You can clear cached results using the provided Artisan command:

 ```bash
 php artisan salesforce:cache:clear Account